| Title: | Maxwell Boltzmann Bose Einstein Fermi Dirac Distribution and Destruction Rate Modelling |

 The latter is also known as minimizing distance estimation.

-Generic methods are print
+Generic methods are print, plot,

 x |